O'Neill Family Hall (University of Notre Dame)

-O'Neill Family Hall is one of the 32 residence halls on the campus of the University of Notre Dame and one of the 16 male dorms.
+O'Neill Family Hall is one of the 33 residence halls on the campus of the University of Notre Dame and one of the 17 male dorms.
 Built in 1996, the dormitory was funded by the O'Neill family from Midland, Texas.

 History

 Established in 1996, O'Neill became both the first residence hall built on West Quad and the first residence hall constructed for men since Flanner and Grace Halls were built in 1969.
 The construction of halls on West Quad served to relocate students from Flanner and Grace.
 These two dorms, which each contained more than 500 students and spanned 11 floors, were converted into faculty, administration, and office space.
 The majority of Grace residents went to either O'Neill or Keough.
 The four new dorms (O'Neill, Keough, Welsh Family, and McGlinn) built on West Quad were all of similar plan and build, each consisting mostly of double with some single and triple rooms, and hosting between 262 and 282 students.
+O’Neill has 2 quads per section, and the rest of the rooms are singles or doubles.O'Neill most recently won Hall of the Year in the 2022–2023 academic year.

 The move from Grace Hall is represented in the O'Neill mascot, the Angry Mob.
 Some students, angry about the relocation, held a series of bonfires in protest.
 When the time came to choose a mascot for O'Neill, residents decided to carry on the memory of their former dorm by naming themselves the Angry Mob.
-Once established and filled with students, O'Neill quickly became known for its signature event, Mardi Gras which was later terminated by the University.
+Once established and filled with angry students, O'Neill quickly became known for its signature event, Mardi Gras which was later terminated by the university.

 Description

-O'Neill Hall features 7 residential sections (two for each floor with exception to one section on the first floor).
+O'Neill Hall features 7 residential sections (two for each floor with the exception of one section on the first floor).
 O'Neill has 24-hour social spaces, study areas, laundry facilities on the first floor, and TV lounges on each floor.
 It also has an exercise room, a chapel dedicated to Saint Joseph the Worker, air conditioning, and modular furniture.
-A student-run pizzeria operates some nights of the week.
+A student-run restaurant operates Sunday through Thursday nights.
+The restaurant was formerly named “Spanky’s”, but due to some controversy has been renamed to “The O’ven”.
 The floor plan is identical to that of Welsh Family Hall.